rzfury/theia-dialog-patcher/README.md

 ## How the patch works

-Since the game is not obfuscated, it is pretty easy to create a mod for this game.
+Since the game's code is not obfuscated, it is pretty easy to create a mod for this game.

 The patch only modify one file (`Nyaruru/js/nya/nya_achieves.js`).
 There's a section in the code that handle the loading of a dialog file.